How COVID school, screens, stress impacts kids - News 24

 - Tolerable stress is when bad stuff happens, but it happens in the presence of a buffering, supportive relationship, like the one a child has with a parent.

-- Toxic stress is both severe in its strength and chronic in its duration and happens without that buffering relationship.
-That’s the kind of stress that can lead to detrimental effects on development.
+- Toxic stress is severe in its strength and chronic in its duration and happens without that buffering relationship.
+That’s the kind of stress that can damage development.

 « A key variable or mediator is the buffer, » he said.